Proofread an Artwork

 - Clicking the font results, visually highlight all instances of that font within the artwork.

-- Change the UOM from the drop-down menu as desired.
+- If required, change the UOM from the drop-down menu as desired.

-- Utilize the "Highlight All" feature to swiftly reveal all selectable text within the file.
+Note: To change or configure the default UOM, refer Viewer Parameter Configuration. - If required, utilize the "Highlight All" feature to swiftly reveal all selectable text within the file.

 Font Terminology: